How Do You Know A Super Real Estate Agent When You Meet One?

 Finding the best Twin Cities Realtor on the Internet can be Like Attending the Mad Hatter's Tea Party

 1. Knowing the internet is the best place to research and gather the information you need to begin your search for an agent online.

-Agent a) This agent has a very informative website with an easy to use and comprehensive application that enables you to search by a variety of parameters and amenities.
+Agent a) This agent has a very informative website with an easy-to-use and comprehensive application that enables you to search by various parameters and amenities.
 You do not have to register online to search for homes, which you like.
 The agent has some feature listings, an attractive and contemporary site with lots of helpful tools designed to assist you in your search.
-There is also an active blog which not only gives you information on real estate but is also a great community news source, like event calendars and community highlights.
+There is also an active blog that not only gives you information on real estate but is also a great community news source, like event calendars and community highlights.

 Agent b) This agent’s site is slow with a limited search tool for viewing homes.
 The applications are not responsive, and the last blog entry was eight months ago.
-You click on several links and get an error page rather than the information you expected.
+You click on several links and get an error page rather than the expected information.
 Oops!

 Agent c) This agent’s site required you to create an account by supplying your name and email address before you could search any information on the site at all.

-I know you chose “a” as the right answer.
-A great real estate agent today recognizes that a super website is a necessity in this market.
+I know you chose “a” as the correct answer.
+A great real estate agent today recognizes that a super website is necessary for this market.
 He knows his online presence will most likely be the first introduction to future clients, so he takes pride in his website and provides excellent information in the form of blog posts and updates.
 He will also be active on social media like Facebook, Pinterest, Twitter, LinkedIn, Trulia, and Zillow.
 He wants your home buying experience to be positive and as free from stress as possible right from the very beginning.